 Leadership Lab is a cadet-run program taken each semester of cadet participation in AFROTC.
 POC, or upper class, cadets plan, manage, and execute LLAB activities each week.
 LLAB is a two-hour course that you will register for each semester with Auburn University.
 It is a pass/fail course with the university and requires successful completion in order to move forward in the AFROTC program.
 In short, LLAB is the hands-on version of what you learn about in your Air Force class.

 Field Training is AFROTC's version of "boot camp" with a heavy leadership component.
 Students will be put under stress, have their military discipline tested, and challenge their emerging leadership abilities.
-Field Training is four weeks long and takes place between a student's second and third year in the program.
+Field Training is currently two and a half weeks long and takes place between a student's second and third year in the program.
 Not every student will attend Field Training; students must compete against cadets from around the country who also want to attend Field Training.
 For those selected to attend, your transportation to and from the encampment (at Maxwell AFB, AL) will be paid for.

 To qualify for the General Military Course (your first two years in AFROTC), you must:

 You must maintain these standards while in Air Force ROTC:

 After graduating from college and completing all Air Force ROTC requirements, you'll be commissioned as a second lieutenant in the Air Force or Space Force.
 Non-rated officers serve 4 years on active duty, navigators serve 6 years after training, and pilots serve 10 years after training.

 Yes, absolutely!
 Most students who enter the program do so without a scholarship.
 We will work hard to qualify you for potential in-college scholarships, if you so desire.